Community Conservation Workshops

 Similar workshops were held in 1980 and 1993, but with 20 years having passed it is imperative that progress to date is assessed and methodologies revised.
 Current practices must aim to include the most recent and relevant science, and to ensure the integration of a uniform direction forward by resource practitioners with similar goals and mandates.

 Workshops held in 1980, 1993 and 2015 all set out a common goal of defining and ranking ecosystem stresses.
-Summaries and results of these workshops, in addition to the rankings of ecosystem stresses, can be found in our Digital Library in the “Ecosystem Stressors Workshops” folder.
+Summaries and results of these workshops, in addition to the rankings of ecosystem stresses, can be found in our research library in the “Ecosystem Stressors Workshops” folder.